2015–2016 Arunachal Pradesh political crisis

 Starting April 2015, the Indian state of Arunachal Pradesh underwent a political crisis.
-The Indian National Congress Chief Minister Nabam Tuki replaced Jarbom Gamlin as the Chief Minister of Arunachal Pradesh on 1 November 2011 and continued till January 2016.
-After a political crisis in 2016, the President's rule was imposed ending his tenure as the chief minister.
+The Indian National Congress party in the Arunachal Pradesh Legislative Assembly was divided between supporters of the serving Chief Minister Nabam Tuki and supporters of Kalikho Pul.
+In 2016, the President's rule was imposed ending Tuki's tenure as the chief minister.
 In February 2016, Kalikho Pul became the Chief Minister when 14 disqualified MLAs were reinstated by the Supreme Court.
 On 13 July 2016, the Supreme Court quashed the Arunachal Pradesh Governor J.P.
 Rajkhowa’s order to advance the Assembly session from 14 January 2016 to 16 December 2015, which resulted in President's rule in Arunachal Pradesh.
-As a result, Tuki restored as the Chief Minister of Arunachal Pradesh on 13 July 2016.
+As a result, Tuki was restored as the Chief Minister of Arunachal Pradesh on 13 July 2016.
 But hours before proving majority, he resigned as the Chief Minister on 16 July 2016.
-He was succeeded by Pema Khandu as the INC Chief Minister but later joined PPA in September 2016 along with majority MLAs.
+He was succeeded by Pema Khandu, who in September 2016 left the INC and joined People's Party of Arunachal along with majority MLAs.
 He further joined BJP in December 2016 along with majority MLAs.

 Background

-Indian National Congress (INC), a major state party, leader Nabam Tuki succeeded Jarbom Gamlin as the Chief Minister of Arunachal Pradesh on 1 November 2011.
+Indian National Congress (INC) leader Nabam Tuki succeeded Jarbom Gamlin as the Chief Minister of Arunachal Pradesh on 1 November 2011.
 His brother Nabam Rebia became the Speaker of Arunachal Pradesh Legislative Assembly.
 In April 2014 state assembly election, the Indian National Congress (INC) secured the majority with 42 seats in the 60-seat legislature and Nabam Tunki continued as the Chief Minister.
 In December 2014, Nabam Tuki dropped Kalikho Pul from his cabinet where he was the minister of Health and Family welfare.